 That said, success is measured by different sets of criteria.
 With A brand lift campaign, the important KPIs include reach, engagements, and brand mentions.
 A click-focused campaign requires you to look at swipe-ups, link clicks, increased traffic to your website or campaign landing pages, and even sales.

 So, during the process of rolling out an influencer campaign, figure out which KPIs you’ll need to hit and structure your campaign in a way that allows you to accurately measure your success.

-Influencer Marketing Best Practices Help Your Marketing Campaigns Get Better ROI
+Influencer Best Practices Help Your Marketing Campaigns Hit KPIs

-We typically don’t think of it this way, but the best practices for influencer marketing are custom-made to help brands achieve better results with their overall digital marketing pushes.
+We typically don’t think of it this way, but the best practices for influencer marketing are custom-made to help brands achieve better ROI from influencer marketing and from their overall digital marketing pushes.
 So, don’t think of these as a set of hard-and-fast rules where the FTC’s shaking a finger (although…).
-Instead, think of them as success tips for getting the best ROI from your influencer activations…. and not get canceled or sued at the end of it all.
+Instead, think of them as success tips for really being able to experience the benefits of influencer marketing – getting the BEST ROI from your influencer activations.

 About the Author

 Sorilbran Stone | Content Strategist

 I serve as the resident content strategist and the official Head of Content Marketing at The Shelf.
 Marketing is my happy place.
 I’m as happy looking at analytics as I am actually creating a thing.
 I focus a lot on dreaming up and implementing the best ways to create, publish, and distribute content that will build your brand and get your audience to do a thing.